manjaro/pacman-mirrors/docs/index.md

 - unstable

-`-c COUNTRY [COUNTRY ...]`, `--country COUNTRY [COUNTRY ...]` Choose the country to use (separated with comma or space):
+`-c COUNTRY [COUNTRY ...]`, `--country COUNTRY [COUNTRY ...]` Specifiy country or list of countries separated by comma or space:

+- France
+- France, Germany, Austria
+- France Germany Austria

+To reset a custom mirror file

 - all
-- France
-- France, German, Spain

 `--geoip`
 Detect country by using geolocation.